Inzhenerka/docs.getdbt.tech/website/docs/reference/global-configs/resource-type.md

 ### Include all saved queries

-Use the following command to include _all_ saved queries with the `--resource-type` flag:
+Use the following command to only include saved queries with the `--resource-type` flag:

 <File name='Usage'>